countzero/windows_llama.cpp/README.md

 ## BLAS support

-This script currently supports `OpenBLAS` for CPU BLAS acceleration and `cuBLAS` for NVIDIA GPU BLAS acceleration.
+This script currently supports `OpenBLAS` for CPU BLAS acceleration and `CUDA` for NVIDIA GPU BLAS acceleration.

 ## Installation